facebook/react-native-website/docs/accessibilityinfo.md

 Sometimes it is helpful to trigger an accessibility event on a UI component (i.e. when a custom view appears on a screen or set accessibility focus to a view).
 Native FabricUIManager module exposes a method `sendAccessibilityEvent` for this purpose.
 It takes two arguments: `node` and `eventType`.

-The node is a ref to a HostComponent retrieved using `forwardRef` (more info [here](https://reactnative.dev/docs/next/new-architecture-library-intro#migrating-findnodehandle--getting-a-hostcomponent)).

 The supported event types are `typeWindowStateChanged`, `typeViewFocused`, and `typeViewClicked`.
 Android also supports `viewHoverEnter`.